reymond-group/tmap/mstmap/doc/md/tmap.md

 #### `public int `[`k`](#structLayoutConfiguration_1aeaf7404656862b423dfc63035f5e8bee) <a id="structLayoutConfiguration_1aeaf7404656862b423dfc63035f5e8bee"></a>

+The number of nearest neighbors used to create the k-nearest neighbor graph.

 #### `public int `[`kc`](#structLayoutConfiguration_1ac3e7def530d8c31537b8f9de6cd89fdc) <a id="structLayoutConfiguration_1ac3e7def530d8c31537b8f9de6cd89fdc"></a>

+The scalar by which k is multiplied before querying the LSH forest.
+The results are then ordered decreasing based on linear-scan distances and the top k results returned.

 #### `public int `[`fme_iterations`](#structLayoutConfiguration_1afe033986b179ba0e419166b6fcb1dd35) <a id="structLayoutConfiguration_1afe033986b179ba0e419166b6fcb1dd35"></a>

+Maximum number of iterations of the fast multipole embedder.

 #### `public bool `[`fme_randomize`](#structLayoutConfiguration_1a44383f49d302581f3e8300fb4677663e) <a id="structLayoutConfiguration_1a44383f49d302581f3e8300fb4677663e"></a>

+Whether or not to randomize the layout at the start.

 #### `public int `[`fme_threads`](#structLayoutConfiguration_1ab356194e6ee8b8ad276fd196b540ac02) <a id="structLayoutConfiguration_1ab356194e6ee8b8ad276fd196b540ac02"></a>

+The number of threads for the fast multipole embedder.

 #### `public int `[`fme_precision`](#structLayoutConfiguration_1a086e941fb5a53c068de377f740e330d7) <a id="structLayoutConfiguration_1a086e941fb5a53c068de377f740e330d7"></a>

+The number of coefficients of the multipole expansion.

 #### `public int `[`sl_repeats`](#structLayoutConfiguration_1ac48f682786c633d2e43c7ae83fa400e0) <a id="structLayoutConfiguration_1ac48f682786c633d2e43c7ae83fa400e0"></a>

+The number of repeats of the scaling layout algorithm.

 #### `public int `[`sl_extra_scaling_steps`](#structLayoutConfiguration_1a5f21efd9d16cb86fde8c9f273ae8a05f) <a id="structLayoutConfiguration_1a5f21efd9d16cb86fde8c9f273ae8a05f"></a>

+Sets the number of repeats of the scaling.

 #### `public double `[`sl_scaling_min`](#structLayoutConfiguration_1a267835cca2b8e0d694b7709009d7eaa5) <a id="structLayoutConfiguration_1a267835cca2b8e0d694b7709009d7eaa5"></a>

+The minimum scaling factor.

 #### `public double `[`sl_scaling_max`](#structLayoutConfiguration_1a96f6f38497727a3844acab6be2ae021a) <a id="structLayoutConfiguration_1a96f6f38497727a3844acab6be2ae021a"></a>

+The maximum scaling factor.

 #### `public `[`ScalingType`](#layout_8hh_1ae327227c361ab0e868a1f25017cb3ae2)` `[`sl_scaling_type`](#structLayoutConfiguration_1a7975f6fe7f0ca315af9c631a325b98af) <a id="structLayoutConfiguration_1a7975f6fe7f0ca315af9c631a325b98af"></a>

+Defines the (relative) scale of the graph.

 #### `public int `[`mmm_repeats`](#structLayoutConfiguration_1a73bfc92692894cafdfa063b0a45bc065) <a id="structLayoutConfiguration_1a73bfc92692894cafdfa063b0a45bc065"></a>

+Number of repeats of the per-level layout algorithm.

 #### `public `[`Placer`](#layout_8hh_1a93e50260439be3f5fe75b271c0ce2c96)` `[`placer`](#structLayoutConfiguration_1a139a9d88f1bcce6769b440f0f49130f0) <a id="structLayoutConfiguration_1a139a9d88f1bcce6769b440f0f49130f0"></a>

+The method by which the initial positons of the vertices at eachlevel are defined.

 #### `public `[`Merger`](#layout_8hh_1a87e3986b1a6733e81a1c0b4bbd6aba18)` `[`merger`](#structLayoutConfiguration_1a70222497c34b2ffa597cd364d0a1d318) <a id="structLayoutConfiguration_1a70222497c34b2ffa597cd364d0a1d318"></a>

+The vertex merging strategy applied during the coarsening phaseof the multilevel algorithm.

 #### `public double `[`merger_factor`](#structLayoutConfiguration_1a98f6187e2dc15b0f06bcbfef5562beae) <a id="structLayoutConfiguration_1a98f6187e2dc15b0f06bcbfef5562beae"></a>

+The ratio of the sizes between two levels up to which the mergingis run.
+Does not apply to all merging strategies.

 #### `public int `[`merger_adjustment`](#structLayoutConfiguration_1a382a084c8d4785151b9328221c4ba132) <a id="structLayoutConfiguration_1a382a084c8d4785151b9328221c4ba132"></a>

+The edge length adjustment of the merging algorithm.
+Does notapply to all merging strategies.

 #### `public float `[`node_size`](#structLayoutConfiguration_1a54a32d5173963abca63aae5bfa9d68e1) <a id="structLayoutConfiguration_1a54a32d5173963abca63aae5bfa9d68e1"></a>

+The size of the nodes, which affects the magnitude of their repellingforce.
+Decreasing this value generally resolves overlaps in a verycrowded tree.

 #### `public inline  `[`LayoutConfiguration`](#structLayoutConfiguration_1a76742074edbb0cf0fad8d8c2d2f32be4)`()` <a id="structLayoutConfiguration_1a76742074edbb0cf0fad8d8c2d2f32be4"></a>